andheiberg/laravel-messenger/README.md

 * Users have many conversations
 * A conversation belongs to many users
-* A message belongs to a well defined conversation
+* A message belongs to a single conversation
 * A conversation consists of many Messages

 ### ER-Model Prototype